-In this lecture, however, we are principally concerned with German military cryptology during World War I, and since I have already told you something about the cipher systems that were used, there remain to be discussed the field codes.
-It was the German army that first proved that the old idea that code books were impractical for use in the combat zone for tactical communications was wrong.
-They had two types of field codes: one they called the SCHLUESSELHEFT but that we called the "three-number code," the other that they called the SATZBUCH but that we called the "three-letter code."
-The former was a small, standardized code with a vocabulary of exactly 1,000 frequently used words and expressions, digits, letters and syllables, etc., for which the code equivalents were three-digit numbers.
-A cipher was applied only to the first two digits of the code numbers; this cipher consisted of two-digit groups taken from a 10 x 10 matrix for enciphering the numbers from 00 to 99.
-This table was called the GEHEIMKLAPPE or "Secret Key," and here's a picture of one (fig. 89).
+In this lecture, however, we are principally concerned with German military cryptography during World War I, and since I have already told you something about the cipher systems that were used, there remain to be discussed the field codes.
+It was the German Army which first proved that the old idea that codebooks were impractical for use in the combat zone for tactical communications was wrong.
+They had two types of field codes: one which they called the SCHLUESSELHEFT but which we called the "three-number code," the other which they called the SATZBUCH but which we called the "three-letter code".
+The former was a small, standardized code with a vocabulary of exactly 1,000 frequently used words and expressions, digits, letters and syllables, etc., for which the code equivalents were 3-digit numbers.
+A cipher was applied only to the first two digits of the code numbers and this cipher consisted of 2-digit groups taken from a 10 x 10 matrix for enciphering the numbers from 00 to 99.
+This table was called the GEHEIMKLAPPE or "Secret Key," and here's a picture of one (Fig. 89).
 The last digit of a code group remained unenciphered.
 Thus, code group 479 would become 629.
 Each division compiled and issued its own secret key table, which was in two parts, or sections, of course, one for encipherment, the other for decipherment.
-The threenumber code was intended for use in all forms of communication within, or to and from, a threekilometer front-line danger zone.
+The three-number code was intended for use in all forms of communication within, or to and from, a 3-kilometer front-line danger zone.
 Although this code was completed by the end of January 1918, it was not distributed or put into use until the opening day of the last and greatest German offensive, 10 March 1918.
-Our code-solving section, through good fortune and careful attention, ascertained the nature of the new code, and a few groups in it were solved the very same day the code was put into
+Our code-solving section, through good fortune and careful attention, ascertained the nature of the new code, and a few groups in it were solved the very same day the code was put into effect, because a German cipher operator who was unable to translate a message in the new code requested and received a repetition in another code which had been solved to an extent which made it possible to identify homologous code groups in both messages.
+The three-number code proved rather easy to solve on a daily basis because only the encipher-decipher table was changed.
+Much useful intelligence was obtained from the daily solution of this key.